 1. State policies/procedures for approval of new postsecondary CTE programs Code 1.1 Is the final program approving body local or state?
-S Name of the final approving body: University of HI Board of Regents 1.2.1 Who must sign off on a proposal/application for a new program?
-Local Administration (i.e., college board, president, etc.) Y State Governing Body Y Other (i.e., local advisory committee, etc.)? (please specify) - 1.3 Is an external review required for new programs?
+S Name of the final approving body: University of HI Board of Regents 1.2.1 Who must sign off on a proposal/application for a new program? - Local Administration (i.e., college board, president, etc.) Y State Governing Body Y Other (i.e., local advisory committee, etc.)? (please specify) - 1.3 Is an external review required for new programs?
 Y 1.4 Is the approval process different for public and non-public institutions?
-U 1.5 Is the approval process for postsecondary CTE programs different than that N for other CC programs?
-11 1.6 Program Service Area - Who determines the service area for the program?
+U 1.5 Is the approval process for postsecondary CTE programs different than that for other CC programs?
+N 1.6 Program Service Area - Who determines the service area for the program?
 U 1.7 Is the application/proposal required to provide a program description?
 Y 1.8.1 Is a list of specific program courses required?
 Y If yes, is the recommended sequence of courses required?
 N 1.9.1 Who approves individual courses? В 1.10 Does a generic and statewide course list exist?
 U 1.11 What is the average time for the state to approve a new program once the new program proposal/application is received?
 1.12 Are enrollment projections for new programs required?
 Y

-1.13 Are new programs required to "fit" or be in alignment with: Other local curriculum Y Local, regional, and/or state plan Y Other organizations and/or groups N 1.14 Are institutions required to show a new program is not an unnecessary duplication of an existing program?
+1 12 Are new programs required to "fit" or he in alignment with 1.13 Are new programs required to "fit" or be in alignment with: 17 Other local curriculum Y Local, regional, and/or state plan Y Other organizations and/or groups N 1.14 Are institutions required to show a new program is not an unnecessary duplication of an existing program?
 U 1.15 Are anticipated program income sources required for new programs?
 Y 1.16 Are anticipated program expenses required for new programs?
 Y 1.17 Are anticipated faculty and staffing needs required to be identified?
 N 1.18.1 Are anticipated facility needs required to be identified?
 N 1.19 Who determines when a program is terminated?
 U 2.
 Responsiveness to labor market demands Code 2.1 Is a labor market needs analysis required for new program approval?
 Y 2.2 Is a labor market needs analysis required during program review?
-Y 2.3 What geographical level of need must be identified? - Local N State Y Multi-state (including national) Y Other (please specify) - 2.4 Are specific data sources required (i.e., employer survey)?
-N 2.5 Is a local advisory board/committee required?
+Y 2.3 What geographical level of need must be identified? - Local Ν State Y Multi-state (including national) Y Other (please specify) - 2.4 Are specific data sources required (i.e., employer survey)? Ν 2.5 Is a local advisory board/committee required?
 U 3.
 Consistency between postsecondary CTE programs and occupational and/or industry standards.
 Code 3.1 Who determines the specific occupational standards (such as those established by the National Skills Standards Board or by specialized accrediting agencies) for CTE programs?
 U 3.2 Where are occupational standards mentioned? - During the new program approval process?
 N During the (existing) program review process?
 Y During some other time (please specify) U 3.3 Is accreditation, licensure, or certification of programs and/or students mentioned in the new program approval process?
-Y ' Y 3.4 Is there a process for the review of existing CTE programs?
-3.4.1 Who determines how frequently reviews occur?
-S 3.4.1 Who determines how frequently reviews occur?3.4.1.1 How often is a typical CTE program reviewed? (in years) 5 3.4.1 Who determines how frequently reviews occur?
+Y 3.4 Is there a process for the review of existing CTE programs?
+Y 3.4.1 Who determines how frequently reviews occur?
+S 3.4.1.1 How often is a typical CTE program reviewed? (in years) 5 3.4.2 Who determines what elements are evaluated during reviews? В 3.4.5 Are similar programs across the state reviewed at the same time? Ν